 KPI led design is the big deal... because, the outcome of design could be highly strategic or barely tactical or anything in between: it’s upon us to choose how we want to do it!

 Choosing the right indicators is the starting point.
-Tracking and measuring those is a continuous activity... if we don’t choose indicators right, we could be spending time until eternity, chasing something trivial.
+Tracking and measuring those indicators is a continuous activity... if we don’t choose indicators well, we could be spending time until eternity, chasing something trivial.

 KPI led design is designed around your leadership’s challenges.
 Through several years of UX Practice, we developed about 20 indicators that address your top level concerns.

 As its name suggests, KPI led design is meant to deliver measurable business results, leading to better ROI justification.

 Workshop is always a good starting point.
 We discuss performance indicators in the light of user data, empirical knowledge or first hand research insights .